samiemb/Memi-trading/README.md

    - Default admin credentials are set in the server's `.env`
    - You can change them after first login

+4. **File Upload Issues**
+   - Ensure the `uploads` directory exists and has write permissions
+   - Check file size limits in the server configuration

 ## Contributing

 1. Fork the repository